Holo or Reverse Holo? How to tell the difference.

 Holo cards have appeared in every set from the original base set released in 1999.
 Before 2011, when Half art and full art cards were introduced, holo cards were the rarest and most sought after cards.

 The original holo cards had an image printed onto a thin layer of foil which gave it a shiny effect.
 Because of this these cards are sometimes referred to as holofoil, or holographic foil cards.

-The rarity of the card is indicated by a symbol next to the card number. ★ indicates Rare, ◆ indicates Uncommon and ● indicates Common.
+Reverse Holo cards follow the rarity of their non-holo counterparts and can be rare, uncommon or common as indicated by the symbol next to the card number ★ indicates Rare, ◆ indicates Uncommon and ● indicates Common.